-- The office is Wi-Fi enabled and personal tablets are available for use during treatment.
+- The office is Wi-Fi-enabled, and personal tablets are available for use during treatment.
 The password is Andrews1.
-You are certainly welcome to use any electronic devices.
-Should you wish to watch a movie, play a game, etc. headphones are required for the comfort of others.
-(You are also welcome to bring your own reading material, knitting, crocheting, etc. to pass the time.)
+You are welcome to use any electronic devices.
+Headphones are required for the comfort of others should you wish to watch a movie, play a game, etc. You are also welcome to bring your own reading material, knitting, crocheting, etc., to pass the time.

 - A microwave and coffee stand are provided for your convenience.
-(You are welcome to bring your own food and drinks as well.)
-A loved one may also go out and bring you in lunch, if desired.
+You are welcome to bring your own food and drinks as well.
+A loved one may also bring in lunch, if desired.
 Staying hydrated is important during treatment.
-Some people wish to bring a water bottle.
+Some people bring a water bottle.